crimeraaa/dst-shellbells/README_OR_PERISH.md

 # Rhytmic Values

-The right value in your note table is still the `t` value, but you can using a string to represent various durations!
+The right value in your individual note table is still the `t` value, but you can using a string to represent various durations!
 It contains the note's intended duration in terms of a fraction of a whole note.

 The Basic Rhythms are: